Engineering Management Concentrations

 - Other tech industries (26%)

-Our concentration in Facilities Engineering meets the degree requirements and certification from branches of the US military for MEM degrees.
+Our concentration in Facilities Engineering meets the degree requirements and certification from US military branches for MEM degrees.

 Through courses led by top faculty members at the Colleges of Engineering, Management and Sciences, you will cover topics in data mining, python programming and operations analysis while focusing on the foundations of analytics from a technical engineering perspective.